nathanwl2004/tormach-arm/README.md

         src/tormach_za_ros2_drivers
     ./src/tormach_za_ros2_drivers/devel_scripts/docker-dev.sh -b

+**NOTE:** Because the containerized `docker build` environment has limited access to the host environment, the build will fail if running on a Tormach controller with the EtherCAT master running.
+Before building, stop the master:

+    sudo systemctl stop ethercat

 ## Running the ZA6 on ROS 2

 Run the ZA6, either real hardware or in sim mode, in a Docker